AP Statistics Unit 7 Practice Test: Inference for Quantitative Data: Means

 Question 10

-When conducting a test for the difference of two population means, what is the largest possible degree of freedom for sample sizes of 108 and 110.
+When conducting a test for the difference of two population means, both with unknown variances, what is an appropriate number for degrees of freedom for sample sizes of 43 and 37?

 A